shulep999/epic-noir-revisited-es-de/README.md

 **All artwork and layouts were designed and created by c64-dev & Chicuelo.
 I simply made changes to the XML to make the theme compatible with ES-DE.
 The original version of the theme can be found [here](https://github.com/c64-dev/es-theme-epicnoir)**

 ## Changes Made
+- Redesigned the design/layout of system and gamelist views
 - Removed all Retropie specific elements to make the theme compatible with ES-DE v2.x
 - Updated system image names to match the standard used by ES-DE
 - Added a 16:10 Layout Variant